ustunb/ctfdist/README.md

 - works with any binary classification model
 - does not require training a new classification model
-- can repair performance disparities for common fairness metrics (differences in TPR, FPR, Equal Opportunity between groups)
+- can repair performance disparities for common fairness metrics (differences in TPR, FPR, Equalized Odds etc.)
 - can repair performance disparities for multiple subgroups

 ### Paper